 That’s a professional solution, though; many other software options won’t cost nearly as much.

-Still, your budget is important, and it means that it might not be worth spending the big bucks if you don’t want more than a driving range.
+Still, your budget is important, and it means that it might not be worth spending the big bucks if you don’t want much more than a driving range.
 One of the most popular simulators and launch monitors on the market, the SkyTrak, comes with a virtual driving range at no extra cost.

 It’s generally true that the less you spend, the less you get in terms of features and graphics, but it’s certainly not a hard-and-fast rule.
 Sometimes, professional solutions that cost many thousands of dollars don’t offer a lot more than much more affordable software.